pfcode/debts-solver/README.md

 ### What this utility do?
 It does three things:
 1. Minimizes amount of transactions required for beneficiaries to pay off their payers.
-2. Resolves abstract payers/beneficiaries - useful for whip-rounds.
+2. Resolves abstract payers/beneficiaries - useful for whip-rounds (instead of a person name you can use whip-round alias inside brackets, like `[pizza]` or `[grill]`).
-3. Allows to proxy all transactions by a single person (optional).
+3. Allows to proxy all transactions by a single person (see the `--proxy-person` option).

 ### Usage
 After installation of the Composer dependencies, this utility can be used as a standalone CLI script: